The Nativity in Florence

 What's more the Christmas nativity scene? here is an exclusive tour of the works not to be missed in Florence

-Another painting to have caused an uproar, as well as influence the Florentine painting of its time, is the great Portinari Polyptych.
-It was painted in Bruges by Hugo van der Goes for Tommaso Portinari, head of the local Medici Bank.
-The triptych arrived in Pisa by ship and then arrived in Florence via the Arno River, where it was placed in the Church of Sant'Egidio in 1483.
-The triptych has two doors where, once opened, the commissioner and his sons Antonio and Pigello are depicted on the left overlooked by Saint Anthony Abbot and Saint Thomas, while his wife Maria di Francesco Baroncelli and their daughter Margherita are depicted on the right-hand door with Saint Mary Magdalene and Saint Margaret of Antioch.
-The centre of the painting is dominated by the adoration of the shepherds in which the Child who is completely nude and the strong realism with which Mary, Joseph and the group of shepherds on the right have been depicted stands out.
-The vases of flowers and the sheaf of wheat in the foreground symbolise the purity, the incarnation and the passion of Jesus.
+Another painting that caused a stir as well as influencing Florentine painting of its time is the great Adoration of the Magi (or Pala Strozzi) by Gentile da Fabriano, commissioned by Tommaso Portinari, head of the local Banco Mediceo.
+The Triptych arrived in Pisa on a ship and then across the Arno River to Florence, where it was placed in the church of Sant'Egidio in 1483.
+The triptych has two wings where, once opened, the left one depicts the patron and his sons Antonio and Pigello dominated by St. Anthony Abbot and St. Thomas, the right one.
+Francesco Baroncelli's wife Maria and daughter Margherita dominated by St. Mary Magdalene and St. Margaret of Antioch.
+The centre of the painting is dominated by the Adoration of the Shepherds in which the completely naked child on the ground and the strong realism with which Joseph and Mary and the group of peasants on the right side are depicted are striking.
+In the foreground, vases of flowers and a sheaf of wheat symbolise the purity, incarnation and passion of Jesus.

 Of a completely different kind and enveloped in an atmosphere of surreal beauty is Correggio's Adoration of the Child.
 Dating from around 1526, the work was donated by Francesco I Gonzaga to Cosimo II in 1617 and immediately placed in the Tribuna.
 The painting is one of the most moving in the Uffizi for the sweetness of the relationship between mother and child wrapped in the golden light of a sunset.